 Running an AI Workbench notebook

 Green arrows appear at the top of the Schedule and run history panel when a notebook Python kernel is scheduled to run, or enabled for scheduled execution.
 These arrows are grey if notebooks are not running or scheduled.
+We have collected tips and best practices for optimizing the performance of AI Workbench notebooks.

 AI Workbench notebook status icons